V. Process and Organization

 Sometimes writers get caught up in the moment and cannot resist a good .
 Even though you might enjoy such detours when you chat with friends, unplanned digressions usually harm a piece of writing.

-Mariah stayed close to her outline when she drafted the three body paragraphs of her essay she tentatively titled “Digital Technology: The Newest and the Best at What Price?”
-But a recent shopping trip for an HDTV upset her enough that she digressed from the main topic of her third paragraph and included comments about the sales staff at the electronics store she visited.
+Mariah stayed close to her outline when she drafted the three body paragraphs of her essay she tentatively titled “Fitness Trackers: Records and Motivation at What Price?”
+However, Mariah recently misplaced her Fitbit charging cord.
+She found herself frustrated that she was unable to use any of her many chargers with universal or standardized connections (such as Qi, micro-USB or USB-C).
+In addition, she couldn’t use the charger for the Fitbit her roommate owned, since she had a different model.
+All of this frustrated her enough that she digressed from the main topic of her third paragraph and included comments relating specifically to Fitbit’s tendency toward incompatible design.
 When she revised her essay, she deleted the off- topic sentences that affected the unity of the paragraph.
 Read the following paragraph twice, the first time without Mariah’s changes, and the second time with them.

 Careful writers use transitions to clarify how the ideas in their sentences and paragraphs are related.
 These words and phrases help the writing flow smoothly.
 Adding transitions is not the only way to improve coherence, but they are often useful and give a mature feel to your essay.
 The Table of Common Transitional Words and Phrases (table 5.3.1) groups many common transitions according to their purpose.